dcunited001/dcunited001.github.io/_drafts/_ideas.md

   - stanford/etc studies about how bernie sanders had the election stolen from him
   - voting machines can be rigged in seven minutes or less

+#### how liberals are abusing mob tactics to stifle discussion online

+- put this in parapets?

+Yeh, they are taking an organized approach to policing online debate and systematically pushing out conservative moderators from FB Groups and Reddit

+So they get every welfare check cashing one of em to stifle the opinions of hardworking conservative thinkers

+Liberals abused the NSA to censor topics, politically, so they could swing the vote come election time.
+They use demagoguery to corral discussion of conservative-friendly topics to FB Groups and/or Reddit.
+Then they "stock the pond" of Reddit and FB Group moderators so these fucking bolsheviks can censor by veto.
+And don't forget, liberals fucking run silicon valley and they've been systemically pushing out conservatives for at least a decade, so those on he right would be so culturally out of touch, they couldn't figure out what was happening to stop it.

 ===============